 In 2014 every province and territory in Canada, most states and DC in the USA, along with Australia, New Zealand, South Africa, Sweden, Ireland, Northern Ireland, U.K., France, Netherlands, Germany, Lichtenstein, Uruguay, Japan and Taiwan participated.
 In fact, in 2014 over 42 countries observed FASDay in every time zone around the world.

 Check out FASWORLD The website for Bonnie Buxton and Brian Philcox.

 You can also check out Live Abilities by Jodee Kulp which has 60 Days of Ideas.

 Another international campaign called Red Shoes Rock to Stop FASD asks people to wear red shoes to raise awareness leading up to FASDay.
 This grassroots group has free artwork you can use in your social media or even to create a personalized t-shirt.
 In 2018 the campaign theme is Start the Conversation.
-They also introduced a dedicated website: Red Shoes Rock.
-You can find out more information about Red Shoes Rock by visiting the website or check out Red Shoes Rock and 99 Days to FASDay.
+In 2019 the theme is Be FASD Aware.
+Check out: Red Shoes Rock to find out more information or check out Red Shoes Rock and 99 Days to FASDay.

 Why Red Shoes?

 Because Red Shoes are noticeable.
 Red Shoes are fun.
 Red Shoes open up the conversation to tell our story or share insight that is needed at the moment.
 And so I wear my Red Shoes when I am going into difficult places, and I can just say,